swup/docs/src/docs/options/options.md

 ## resolveUrl

-This option provides a way of rewriting URLs before swup will attempt to load them.
-In practice, it's an advanced way of telling swup which visits to ignore.
-By resolving different paths to a single path, swup will treat all these as a single resource and ignore any visits between them.
-You can then handle any changes on the page yourself: updating content, title tag, etc. without swup getting in the way.
+Allows rewriting URLs before swup tries loading them.
+In practice, it's an advanced way of making swup ignore certain visits.
+By resolving different paths to a single path, swup will treat both as a single resource and ignore any visits between them.
+You can then handle any changes on the page yourself: updating content, title tag, etc., without swup getting in the way.
 Swup will also use the resolved URL for its cache and for restoring the scroll position if using the scroll plugin.

 An example use case would be a project listing with purely client-side filtering based on the query parameters.
 The server will always respond with the full list